 Safe Haven Shelter and Resource Center serves a seven-county area in northern Minnesota, including St. Louis, Koochiching, Aitkin, Lake, Carlton, Itasca and Cook counties.
-We provide services and education for more than 1,500 women and children annually.
+We provide services and education for more than 1,500 adults and children annually.
 We also accept referrals from other regions and states.

-Safe Haven believes that violence against women is rooted deep within our culture.
-It originates from within the same social fabric of institutional oppression, which spawns racism, ageism, sexism, heterosexism, classism, religious bigotry and discrimination against people who have disabilities.
+Safe Haven believes that domestic violence is rooted deep within our culture.
+It originates from within the same social fabric of institutional oppression, which spawns racism, ageism, sexism, heterosexism, cissexism, classism, religious bigotry, and discrimination against people who have disabilities.

 Safe Haven seeks to strike a balance between offering services to diverse victims while working toward the erosion of the cultural facilitators of battering.
 We are committed to providing shelter, safety and advocacy for the individual victims of battering.
-At the same time, we understand the necessity of action to move toward the elimination of social oppression and battering of women.
+At the same time, we understand the necessity of action to move toward the elimination of social oppression and battering of women and gender minorities.

-Because violence against women is so deeply rooted in our culture, we recognize the need for a multifaceted approach to the issue, including development of an effective response to the criminal justice, medical, religious, and social systems.
+Because violence against women and gender minorities is so deeply rooted in our culture, we recognize the need for a multifaceted approach to the issue, including development of an effective response to the criminal justice, medical, religious, and social systems.
 We believe it is necessary to raise community awareness through publicizing the issue and through education in our schools and community organizations.